parcel-tracking/api-server/README.md

 This is the API server area of ​​the parcel delivery tracking service.
 A scraping function is provided on the courier company page based on the list of supported courier companies and invoice number.

-## License

-For more details, see the LICENSE file.